jquintus/jquintus.github.io/_posts/2023/blank/2023-07-05-Solving-a-5x5-Rubix-Cube.md

 * `Rw` means "right wide" or the two rightmost columns.
 * `3Rw` means the 3 right most columns
+* `Rm` means the "right middle" column.
+So it's rotating just the single column between the center colum and the right face.
+* `Lm` means the "left middle" column.
 * `x` means to rotate the entire cube so the bottom is now the front and the front is now the top.
 The two sides (left and right) do not change.